 Which pen to use in UPSC Mains?

 Here are giving some tips to aspirants to choose good pens for UPSC Mains.
-The majority fails to choose good pens.
+The majority fails to pick good pens.
 This affects their writing speed, flow and ultimately the result.
 Writing with a good and comfortable pen will improve your handwriting, brings clarity, boost your confidence and score good marks.

 The UPSC Mains examination is a 3 hours continuously prolonged examination.
 One thing that comes up frequently throughout the examination time is hand fatigue.
-About 15 minutes into an exam, aspirants are most likely to get a dreadful pain in their fingers and hand muscles that leads to disorganized handwriting.
+About 15 minutes into an exam, aspirants are most likely to get a dreadful pain in their fingers and hand muscles that leads to sloppy handwriting.
 This also leads to reducing the writing speed.

 - Use Lightweight and sleek pens